 - lime, for serving, cut into quarters

-While corn cooks, combine the mayonnaise, sour cream, chili powder, garlic powder, salt and pepper to taste in shallow bowl large enough to hold an ear of corn or mix in a smaller bowl and transfer some to a “corn dish” reserving the rest to replenish the mixture in the corn dish after the first two ears are coated.
-Place cheese in another shallow bowl or another “corn dish.”
+While corn cooks, combine the mayonnaise, sour cream, chili powder, garlic powder, salt and pepper to taste in shallow bowl large enough to hold an ear of corn.
+Place cheese in another shallow bowl.

-When corn is done, transfer to the bowl and toss, using tongs, until well coated.
+When corn is done, transfer to the bowl with the mayo mixture and toss, using tongs, until well coated.
 Place in the bowl with the cheese and do the same.

 Sprinkle corn with additional chili powder if desired and serve hot with the lime wedges.